+Is your skincare product expired?
 Even so, the expiration dates you do see mostly indicate when the active ingredients have expired, but the product itself may still be effective.
-Even so, pharmacists recommend throwing it out.
+Even then, pharmacists recommend throwing it out.
 Many cosmetics may note a PAO or “Period After Opening” label.
 The PAO label indicates the amount of time usually measured in months after opening your product when you should throw it out.

 As a rule of thumb, skincare products should be tossed after six months to a year.
 You should also visually inspect any products you have for anything suspect.
 Toss it if you see clumps, discoloration, accumulated powers, or anything else that’s out of place.

 Question 2 - What Skin Care To Avoid When Pregnant?